Warmth for Wellbeing

 Since 2013, Brighton & Hove City Council has been providing crisis support to households in fuel poverty through the Local Discretionary Social Fund (LDSF).
 In recent years, the cost-of-living and energy crisis has put unprecedented demand and pressure on the service.
 As well as providing immediate support for households in crisis, the team provides referrals to appropriate local advice agencies on issues such as debt and broader welfare advice.

-We’ve partnered with Brighton & Hove City Council and UK Power Networks on a pilot programme to identify and support vulnerable households in energy crisis.
+We’ve partnered with Brighton & Hove City Council to identify and support vulnerable households in energy crisis.
 This initiative complements the existing LDSF service and provides much-needed additional support to meet the increased demand.
 We’ll target the most vulnerable residents, those most at risk of poor health due to living in a cold and unhealthy home.

 Project objectives